Powder X-ray Diffraction

 - Phase quantification using simple profile fitting, LeBail, Pawley or Rietveld refinements

-In addition to standard experiments, our PXRD facility has the capability to run samples under inert atmosphere (for air-sensitive samples) and under different gases and vapours to monitor the stability of materials under different conditions.
+In addition to standard experiments, our PXRD facility can run samples under inert atmosphere (for air-sensitive samples) and under different gases and vapours to monitor the stability of materials under different conditions.

 PXRD can provide a comprehensive picture of the solid state properties of any crystalline material.
-If you are interested in working with us, please get in touch to discuss any potential contract work, or for one-off measurements.
+Get in touch to discuss contract work, or for one-off measurements.

 Our services

-Powder X-ray Diffraction (PXRD) is a powerful rapid analytical technique for the study of single and multi-phase polycrystalline materials.
-PXRD can be used to characterise a wide range of solid-state materials, including alloys, cements, refractories, pharmaceuticals, nanomaterials and glasses, to name a few.
+Powder X-ray Diffraction (PXRD) is a powerful technique to analyse single and multi-phase polycrystalline materials.
+It can be used on a wide range of solid-state materials, including alloys, cements, refractories, pharmaceuticals, nanomaterials, glasses, and more.

-Within Newcastle University, we utilise PXRD for applications including:
+Within Newcastle University, we use PXRD for applications including:

 - Phase identification – comparing the measured diffraction peaks to a database of known patterns, allowing the identification of the phase(s) within a single sample

-- Crystallite size analysis – Utilising the Scherrer equation, the average crystallite size within a sample can be determined.
+- Crystallite size analysis – the average crystallite size within a sample can be identified using the Scherrer equation.
 Through comparison with Electron Microscopy, the morphology and particle size can also be determined

 Determination of phase purity

-In order to determine accurate structure-property relationships in a material, it is crucial to ensure that the material being studied is pure.
+To determine accurate structure-property relationships in a material, it is crucial to ensure that the material is pure.
 Powder diffraction gives a direct representation of the bulk sample, with the observed pattern derived from all the crystalline components within the material.

-Within this case study, we will look at the determination bulk purity of a porous material known as a metal-organic framework.
-We will compare the powder diffraction pattern to the single crystal structure using a whole pattern fitting method known as a LeBail fit.
+In this case study, we will look at the determination bulk purity of a porous material known as a metal-organic framework.
+We will compare the powder diffraction pattern to the single crystal structure, using a whole pattern fitting method known as a LeBail fit.

 Phase identification

-When samples are chemically identical, but possess different crystalline phases (or polymorphs), powder X-ray diffraction (PXRD) is a key analytical tool as it can rapidly distinguish between different phases of the same chemical composition.
-This is especially important within pharmaceuticals as PXRD can determine the difference between an active and a non-active polymorph in minutes.
-In addition, PXRD, can be used in the identification of minerals (such as quartz and cristobalite – both SiO2), unreacted species, corrosion products amongst many other applications, where a solid crystalline form required identification.
+When samples are chemically identical, but possess different crystalline phases (or polymorphs), powder X-ray diffraction (PXRD) can rapidly distinguish between different phases of the same chemical composition.
+This is important within pharmaceuticals as PXRD can determine the difference between an active and a non-active polymorph in minutes.
+PXRD can also be used to identify minerals (such as quartz and cristobalite – both SiO2), unreacted species, corrosion products amongst many other applications, where a solid crystalline form required identification.

-Within this case study, we will look at the Phase Identification within a research sample formed from a high temperature reaction of apatite-wollastonite glass mixture, provided by a user at Newcastle University.
+In this case study, we will look at the Phase Identification from a research sample formed from a high temperature reaction of apatite-wollastonite glass mixture.

 Contact us

-To request a quote, or ask us a question, you can complete our analytical services general enquiry form below.
+For questions or quotes, complete our analytical services general enquiry form below.

 If you’re a Newcastle University staff member or student, you can visit the internal Research and Analytical Services' intranet page.